-More about Letterbox Club
+More about the Letterbox Club

-Letterbox Club, a reading programme for children who are looked-after, is grateful for the help of its many patrons and supporters – including Dame Jacqueline Wilson and the Rt Hon Alan Johnson.
+Letterbox Club, a reading programme for children who are looked after, is grateful for the help of its many patrons and supporters – including Dame Jacqueline Wilson and the Rt Hon Alan Johnson.

 The Letterbox Club reaches children who are looked-after in Scotland, funded by via subscription from local councils, schools or libraries.